maoosi/workflow/README.md

-# workflow
-Private playground repo dedicated to workflow.
+Personal repo to play around with semantic releases.